NatWeiss/RapidGame/README.md

 	npm install rapidgame -g

 And, create a cocos2d-x game named "HeckYeah".
-Make sure to run this command in Cygwin as administrator if you're using Windows:
+Make sure to run this command as administrator if you're using Windows:

 	rapidgame create cocos2dx "HeckYeah" org.myorg.heckyeah